MinhMPA/academic-cv/index.md

 ## Research Interest

-Growth of Large-scale Structure in the Universe, New Physics from Growth of Structure, New Methods to Maximize Information from Galaxy Surveys
+Growth of Large-scale Structure in the Universe, New Physics from Growth of Structure, Novel Statistical and Machine-learning Methods to Maximize Information from Galaxy Surveys

 ## Domain Expertise